WoTCon 2023 COVID-19 Policy

-Failure to comply with these policies constitutes grounds for expulsion/removal from the convention space.
-Any individuals denied entry to the convention, or asked to leave, for violation/failure to comply with the above policies, will NOT be refunded.
+Failure to comply with these policies–or updates to these policies pursuant to federal and/or local COVID-19 guidelines–constitutes grounds for expulsion/removal from the convention space.
+Any individuals denied entry to the convention or asked to leave for violation/failure to comply with the above policies will NOT be refunded.

 General Guidelines/Best Practices